qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/application/inspector_selenium.rst

 The **slider** controls the delay between individual commands when playing back a test case.
 In some cases, e.g. clicking a button that opens a new window, it will be necessary to set this to a higher value to make sure the application finishes rendering before the next command executes.

-The **play button** executes all commands that are currently selected.
+The **play button** executes selected test commands.
+If no commands are selected, the will all be run.

 While the **record button** is active, a new line will be added whenever a new widget is selected in the Inspector.